Magic-angle Twisted Bilayer Systems with Quadratic-Band-Touching: Exactly Flat Bands with High-Chern Number

-Notice that here the particle-hole symmetry is a rigorous one but will be broken when $w_{AA}\ne0$ which is different from the TBG.
-The system also preserve chiral symmetry if $w_{AA}=0$ with the operator: $\sigma_{y}T$.
+Notice that here the particle-hole symmetry is a rigorous one but will be broken when $w_{AA}\ne0$ which is different from TBG.
+The system also preserves chiral symmetry if $w_{AA}=0$ with the operator: $\sigma_{y}T$.

-With these symmetries, we can fix the gauge of the wave-function.
-We introduce the sewing matrix $B^{g}(\mathbf{k})$ for the $C_{2z}$, $T$ and the $P$ symmetries.
+With these symmetries, we can fix the gauge of the wave function.
+We introduce the sewing matrix $B^{g}(\mathbf{k})$ for the $C_{2z}$, $T$ and $P$ symmetries.

 The sewing matrix can be simplified as